 If the distributor breaches the agreement and damages your business, you may have a claim against them for breach of contract and the losses you have suffered as a result.
 For example, if the distributor fails to meet an agreed minimum sales target, or abuses your intellectual property.

 Otherwise, you will have the same rights as you would with any unrelated individual or business.

-The arrangements for terminating the agreement – including which terms (eg confidentiality) will continue after the termination – should be clearly stated in the written agreement.
+Arrangements for terminating the agreement - including which terms (eg confidentiality) will continue after termination - should be clearly stated in the written agreement.